hetu-project/acl-relay-synchronization/README.md

-# ACL Relay Synchronization
+# ACL Relay

-This repository hosts the ***ACL Relay Synchronization*** project, designed to provide a robust, scalable, and efficient mechanism for synchronizing Access Control Lists (ACLs) across a network by using a custom relay system.
+This repository hosts the ***ACL Relay*** project, designed to provide a robust, scalable, and efficient mechanism for synchronizing Access Control Lists (ACLs) across a network by using a custom relay system.
 The project leverages relay-based communication protocols to ensure data consistency and real-time updates in environments with multiple nodes.

 ---